 You are not alone.
 If you or someone

-No matter what the circumstances of this crime are, sexual violence is not motivated by sexual desire.
-Perpetrators commit assaults to dominate, exert power over, and hurt victims.
+No matter what the circumstances of these crimes are, sexual assault and rape are not motivated by sexual desire.
+Perpetrators commit sexual assault and rape to dominate, exert power over, and hurt victims.
 It is never a survivor’s fault.

 What is sexual assault?